katur/eegi/README_database_migration.md

 to officially migrate to the new database, the new database should be populated from scratch in order to account for deleted rows.)

-In a nutshell, the script is broken into steps, where each step roughly corresponds to a database table.
+In a nutshell, the script is broken into about 10 steps, each step roughly corresponding to migrating a single table.
 These steps are ordered based on dependencies between steps, and optional arguments can specify running a subrange of steps.
 Within each step, the legacy database is queried